Witness: Bribes helped Fox execs get soccer TV rights - WHIZ News

-NEW YORK (AP) — The U.S. government’s star witness began testifying Wednesday at the trial of two former Fox executives and a marketing company accused of paying millions of dollars in bribes to help get the broadcasting rights to some of soccer’s biggest events.
+NEW YORK (AP) — The U.S. government’s star witness in a corruption trial over the broadcasting rights to some of soccer’s biggest events testified Wednesday how he and two former Fox executives paid millions of dollars in bribes to undermine competing bids.

 The trial in New York City is the latest development in a tangled corruption scandal that dates back nearly a decade and has ensnared more than three dozen executives and associates in the world’s most popular sport.